nilshenrich/NetworkListener/README.md

         // (clientId and msg could be changed if needed) }

+    // Worker for established connection to a client void worker_established(int clientId)
+    {
+        // Do stuff immediately after establishing a new connection
+        // (clientId could be changed if needed)
+    }

     // Worker for closed connection to client void worker_closed(int clientId)
     {